atweb-project/Numerical-Clients/README.md

 # Numerical-Clients
-A Simple Knockout App used for creating numerical clients
+A Simple KnockoutJS App used for creating numerical clients